TO: UMKC Medical Students, Residents and Fellows

 • HCP will then ensure that the mask is clearly labeled with the information above.

-• HCP will label a paper bag as “dirty” along with the location either LW or HSD and complete a label with their name, employee number (if applicable) and location LW or HSD.
+• HCP will label a paper bag as “dirty” along with the location either UHLMC or HSD and complete a label with their name, employee number (if applicable) and location UHLMC or HSD.
 This label will be placed on a clean bag once the respirator has been reprocessed.
 This label is used to assist you in identifying your mask for pick up in the clean area.
 Please make sure that you clearly write this information on the sticker.

 • Place the “dirty” mask in the designated drop off location(s) within you facility.